 Russian fertiliser kings to get EU sanctions relief

-Six Russian fertiliser and chemicals barons will partly slip off the hook on EU sanctions in an 11th-hour deal in Brussels on Thursday (16 December).
+Russia's fertiliser and chemicals barons will partly get off the hook on EU sanctions after a last-minute deal in Brussels on Thursday (15 December).

-The list includes fertiliser firm bosses Andrey Melnichenko and his wife Aleksandra, fertiliser tycoons Andrey Guryev and Moshe Kantor, chemicals baron Dmitry Mazepin, and farming billionaire Vadim Moshkovich, diplomatic sources said.
+Fertiliser magnates Andrey Melnichenko and his wife Aleksandra, fertiliser tycoons Andrey Guryev and Moshe Kantor, chemicals mogul Dmitry Mazepin, and farming billionaire Vadim Moshkovich are all under existing EU asset-freezes and visa-bans for supporting Russia's war effort.

 Join EUobserver today